-If you want to remove yourself from the situation, you can mention to your partner that you saw anal sex in porn, someone talking about it on Twitter, or you remembered a friend mentioning they entered butt-play territory.
+If you want to remove yourself from the situation, you can mention to your partner that you saw anal sex in porn, someone talking about it on Twitter, or you remembered a friend mentioning they entered the butt-play territory.

 After sparking that convo, it gives your partner the safe space to share their experience or thoughts on anal sex.
 Maybe they already have had anal sex, and you didn't know!

-Studies have even shown that positive, open sexual communication was associated with increased sexual desire, sexual arousal, lubrication, orgasms, less discomfort, and overall sexual function.
+Studies have shown that positive, open sexual communication was associated with increased sexual desire, sexual arousal, lubrication, orgasms, less discomfort, and overall sexual function.
 Time to start talking!

 Besides solo play, a few things can get you ready for anal sex.
 Especially if you are nervous about trying it out, or if this is your first time, you want to be sure you do everything you can to feel prepared.

 The first step is to go to the bathroom 30-60 minutes before anal play.
 This helps ensure that your bowels are empty and may also lessen your anxiety about a messy outcome.
 You should also wash your behind with soap and water or use hypoallergenic baby wipes.